highlightjs/highlight.js/docs/mode-reference.rst

 - **type**: object

-A mapping table of any custom class names your grammar uses and their supported  equivalencies.
+A mapping table of any custom scope names your grammar uses and their supported equivalencies.
 Perhaps your language has a concept of "slots" that roughly correspond to variables in other languages.
 This allows you to write grammar code like:

 ::